-B. Develop the lots into homes/businesses.
-In order to encourage development, you will spend \$3,000 to clean up the lots.
-You will earn \$1,000 in taxes each year.
-Since you don't want the homes and businesses that are built on the lots to create more pollution, the buildings will have to meet all environmental designs.
-To do this, you are going to help the builders to become 'green' by supplying advice on how to make energy-saving buildings.
-This will force you to hire a part-time environmental builder, which will cost the town \$3,000.
+A. Develop the 6 lots into homes/businesses.
+In order to encourage development, you will spend \$3,000 to clean up the contaminated soil in the lots.
+You will earn \$1,000 in taxes each year from the homes and business on the lots.

-Ecosystem Services and Money Costs and Profit Consequence Who will this most affect? +2 Water quality card Toxins that runoff into the river will be removed +2 Human health card Creating healthy buildings and homes for workers and residents - \$5,000 The final cost of cleaning the land and hiring the environmental builder, plus the tax income for Year 1.
-Residents who like this idea: 50%
+Ecosystem Services and Money Costs and Profit Consequence Who will this most affect? +2 Water quality card Toxins that runoff into the river will be removed +2 Human health card Creating healthy buildings and homes for workers and residents - 1 Air quality card Even though you are developing in a "green" fashion, it still creates pollution - \$2,000 The final cost of cleaning the land and hiring the environmental builder, plus the tax income for Year 1.
+Residents who like this idea: 50 %

-C. Allow small scale conventional farming on 6 lots.
+B. Allow small scale conventional farming on the 6 lots.
 This option would provide food for the city and turn the lots into something attractive for people to look at.
-You will have to spend \$3,000 to clean the contaminated soil from the lots, but the farmers will pay rent on the land so you will ultimately recover your costs AND make some money (after 5 years).
+You will have to spend \$3,000 to clean the contaminated soil from the lots, but the farmers will pay rent on the land so you will ultimately recover your costs AND make some money (from \$500/year in taxes).
 In order keep costs down, many farmers are asking to be allowed to use chemicals, if necessary, to control weeds and pests.

 Ecosystem Services and Money Consequence Who will this most affect?
-Costs and Profit -2 Water quality card Although the soil is now cleaned, new toxins will be added through fertilizers and pesticides -2 Biodiversity card Chemicals used on the crops will affect local biodiversity +1 Human health card People will be able to eat local, fresh food - \$3,000 To clean the soil Residents who like this idea: 90%
+Costs and Profit -2 Water quality card Although the soil is now cleaned, new toxins will be added through fertilizers and pesticides -2 Biodiversity card Chemicals used on the crops will affect local biodiversity - 1 Air quality card Conventional agriculture creates some air pollution through chemicals and farm equipment +2 Human health card People will be able to eat local, fresh food - \$2,500 To clean the soil Residents who like this idea: 40% 1